Generic Name: protriptyline (proe TRIP ti leen)

 What other drugs will affect Vivactil?

 Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking protriptyline with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before taking Vivactil with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Before taking Vivactil, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, or sertraline.
 You must wait at least 5 weeks after stopping fluoxetine (Prozac) before you can take this medicine.

 Many drugs can interact with Vivactil.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about Vivactil (protriptyline)